Neranjan98/DWBI/VirtualizationService/VirtualizationService/Readme.md

-Service Data Virutalization - Single Interface for all database in an enterprise
+Service Data Virutalization - Single Interface for all database connections in an enterprise
 =================================================================

 The purpose of this project is to provide a single interface for retrieving all connection strings in a distributed system setting.